Menu

 Chinese birth sign: Pig

 Robert Leroy Johnson (May 8, 1911 – August 16, 1938) was an American blues musician and songwriter.
-His landmark recordings in 1936 and 1937 display a combination of singing, guitar skills, and songwriting talent that has influenced later generations of musicians.
+His singing, guitar playing and songwriting on his landmark 1936 and 1937 recordings has influenced later generations of musicians.
 Although his recording career spanned only seven months, he is recognized as a master of the blues, particularly the Delta blues style, and as one of the most influential musicians of the 20th century.
 The Rock and Roll Hall of Fame describes him as perhaps "the first ever rock star".

 As a traveling performer who played mostly on street corners, in juke joints, and at Saturday night dances, Johnson had little commercial success or public recognition in his lifetime.
-He participated in only two recording sessions, one in San Antonio in 1936, and one in Dallas in 1937, that produced 29 distinct songs (with 13 surviving alternate takes) recorded by Don Law.
-These songs, recorded solo in improvised studios, were the totality of his recorded output.
+He had only two recording sessions both produced by Don Law, one in San Antonio in 1936, and one in Dallas in 1937, that produced 29 distinct songs (with 13 surviving alternate takes).
+These songs, recorded solo in improvised studios, were the sum of his recorded output.
 Most were released as 10-inch, 78 rpm singles from 1937–1938, with a few released after his death.
 Other than these recordings, very little was known of his life outside of the small musical circuit in the Mississippi Delta where he spent most of his time.
 Much of his story has been reconstructed by researchers.
 Johnson's poorly documented life and death have given rise to legends.
 The one most often associated with him is that he sold his soul to the devil at a local crossroads in return for musical success.

-His music had a small, but influential, following during his life and in the two decades after his death.
-In late 1938 John Hammond sought him out for a concert at Carnegie Hall, From Spirituals to Swing, only to discover that Johnson had died.
-Brunswick Records, which owned the original recordings, was bought by Columbia Records, where Hammond was employed.
+His music had a small, but influential, following during his life and in the decades after his death.
+In late 1938, John Hammond sought him out for a concert at Carnegie Hall, From Spirituals to Swing, only to discover that Johnson had recently died.
+Hammond was a producer for Columbia Records which bought Johnson's original recordings from Brunswick Records which owned them.
 Musicologist Alan Lomax went to Mississippi in 1941 to record Johnson, also not knowing of his death.
-Law, who by then worked for Columbia Records, assembled a collection of Johnson's recordings titled King of the Delta Blues Singers that was released by Columbia in 1961.
+In 1961, Columbia released an album of Johnson's recordings titled King of the Delta Blues Singers produced by legendary producer and music historian Frank Driggs.
 It is credited with finally bringing Johnson's work to a wider audience.
-The album would become influential, especially in the nascent British blues movement; Eric Clapton has called Johnson "the most important blues singer that ever lived."
+The album would become influential, especially in the nascent British blues movement; Eric Clapton called Johnson "the most important blues singer that ever lived."
 Bob Dylan, Keith Richards, and Robert Plant have cited both Johnson's lyrics and musicianship as key influences on their own work.
 Many of Johnson's songs have been covered over the years, becoming hits for other artists, and his guitar licks and lyrics have been borrowed by many later musicians.

 Source : Wikipedia